 Support for Your Treatment Journey

-We’ve developed programs at Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children's Hospital of New York at NYU Langone, to help both your child and your family deal with the challenges and stress of diagnosis and treatment.
+We’ve developed programs at Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children’s Hospital at NYU Langone, to help both your child and your family deal with the challenges and stress of diagnosis and treatment.

 Child Life Specialists